 Festival screenings are also held at the Maui Arts & Cultural Center's 500 seat Castle Theater and/or the beautifully refurbished 250+ seat McCoy Theater.

 Since its inception, many critically acclaimed films have graced the silver screens at the Festival's open-air and majestic indoor venues.
-2014's program included: Begin Again, Tracks, The Skeleton Twins, Supermensch: The Legend of Shep Gordon, Slingshot, Awake: The Life of Yoganansa, God Help the Girl, Chinese Puzzle, The Grand Seduction and Obvious Child.
+2015’s program included Move & Mercy, Mr. Holmes, Learning to Drive, Planetary, Landfill Harmonic, Unexpected, Live from New York!, The Search fro Freedom and Racing Extinction.
+2014's program included: Begin Again, Tracks, The Skeleton Twins, Supermensch: The Legend of Shep Gordon, Slingshot, Awake: The Life of Yogananda, God Help the Girl, Chinese Puzzle, The Grand Seduction and Obvious Child.

 Noteworthy films screening in in earlier years included: Beasts of the Southern WIld, Samsara, Liberal Arts, The Intouchables, People Like Us, Lola Versus, The Art of Rap, Big Easy Express, Short Term 12, The Way, Way Back, 20 Feet From Stardom, The East, Much Ado About Nothing and Hawaiian: The Legend of Eddie Aikau, Decoding Deepak, Waste Land, Nowhere Boy, The TIllman Story, Beginners, Life in a Day, happythankyoumoreplease, Submarine, The Future, Another Earth, The Freebie, Queen of the Sun, The Concert, Boy, Cyrus, The Cove, The Visitor, Young @ Heart, 500 Days of Summer, Mad Hot Ballroom, Hustle and Flow, Whale Rider, Napoleon Dynamite, My Big Fat Greek Wedding, Waitress, Food Inc;, Son of Rambow, Once, Bottle Shock, Surf's Up, The Illusionist, Garden State, The Notebook, Chicken Run and Step into Liquid among many others.